 Importantly, correct storage also plays a vital role in maintaining the nutritional value of food and ensures it will be safe for consumption.

-Here are some handy tips about freezing you may not already know:
+Here are some examples of food you can freeze that you may not already know about:

 Sauces & Stocks – Just put them in ice cube containers.

-Grapes Frozen – Grapes make a great icy treat!
+Grapes – Grapes make a great icy treat!